 Overview

 The Millennium Bridge is a modern pedestrian crossing that spans the River Liffey in the heart of Dublin.
-Situated between Eustace Street in the bustling cultural quarter of Temple Bar and the north quays, the bridge provides a swift, scenic route to the city’s Italian Quarter.
-At 51 metres long and roughly four metres wide, the structure is wide enough for a steady flow of walkers, cyclists, and strollers, yet its slender steel truss gives it an airy, almost transparent appearance that lets the river and surrounding historic architecture dominate the view.
+Positioned between Eustace Street in the cultural quarter of Temple Bar and the north quays, the bridge provides a direct, scenic route to the city’s Italian Quarter.
+Measuring 51 metres in length and roughly four metres wide, the deck accommodates a steady flow of walkers, cyclists, and strollers while maintaining an open, airy feel.
+Its slender steel truss design deliberately steps back visually, allowing the river and the surrounding historic architecture to remain the focal point of the crossing.

-The Millennium Bridge sits alongside two older crossings: the iconic Ha’penny Bridge to the east and the historic Grattan Bridge to the west.
-While the Ha’penny Bridge dates back to 1816, the Millennium Bridge’s sleek, contemporary aesthetic offers a visual dialogue between Dublin’s past and its future.
+Today, the Millennium Bridge sits between two older crossings: the iconic Ha’penny Bridge to the east and the historic Grattan Bridge to the west.
+While the Ha’penny dates to 1816, the Millennium Bridge’s contemporary lines create a deliberate visual conversation across the water.

 Design & Architecture